Encamina/enmarcha-m365/webparts/Calendar/README.md

 ## Summary

-Webpart whose functionality is to display a pop-up window with the following properties
+Web part whose functionality is to display a calendar with events extracted from two SharePoint lists, one that has the configuration and another that has the items to display inside the calendar.
-- Title
-- Subtitle
-- Content
-- Link
-- Image

 ![App Image](./assets/app.png)